best-practice-and-impact/qa-of-code-guidance/book/configuration.md

 Configuration describes how your code runs when you execute it.

 In analysis, we may want to run our analysis code using different inputs or parameters.
-And we likely want others analysts to be able to run our code on different machines, for example, to reproduce our results.
+And we likely want other analysts to be able to run our code on different machines, for example, to reproduce our results.
 This section describes how we can define analysis configuration that is easy to update and can remain separate from the logic in our analysis.

 ## Basic configuration